Pennsylvania Gambling Regulation

 1Pennsylvania Gaming Control Board

-The Pennsylvania Gaming Control Board (PGCB) issues several types of licenses, depending on the type of activity applicants are looking to offer.
-Respectively, the licensing requirements and fees vary based on what type of permit an operator obtains.
-The Bureau of Licensing is the division that deals with all matters related to license application and issuance.
+The Pennsylvania Gaming Control Board (PGCB) issues several types of licenses, depending on the activities applicants plan to offer.
+Accordingly, the licensing requirements and fees vary based on the permit an operator obtains.
+The Bureau of Licensing handles all matters related to license applications and issuance.

 2Sports Betting Licenses

-Under the local legislation, Pennsylvania racetracks and landbased casinos have the option to apply for sports betting certificates.
-The same goes for authorized slot machine operators.
-If approved, they can legally accept sports wagers at their own facilities, at off-track facilities run by racinos (casinos at racetracks), online, or via mobile applications.
+Under local legislation, Pennsylvania racetracks and land-based casinos may apply for sports betting certificates.
+The same applies to authorized slot machine operators.
+If approved, they can legally accept sports wagers at their own facilities, at off-track venues run by racinos (casinos at racetracks), online, or through mobile applications.

-The time required to examine and process an application is case-specific.
-Each applicant must submit detailed information about its corporate structure and its other gambling permits (if any).
-Upon submitting their documents, the companies must pay a non-refundable application fee of $5,000.
+The time required to review and process an application varies on a case-by-case basis.
+Each applicant must submit detailed information about its corporate structure and any existing gambling permits.
+Upon submitting their documents, companies must pay a non-refundable application fee of $5,000.

-The license fees imposed on approved applicants amount to $10 million.
-Sports betting licenses have a five-year validity, after which time they are subject to renewal at a cost of $250,000.
-Licensed sports betting operators are taxed at 36% of their revenue, while those who offer daily fantasy sports must comply with 15% tax rates.
+Approved applicants must pay a license fee of $10 million.
+Sports betting licenses come with a five-year validity period, after which they can be renewed for $250,000.
+Licensed sports betting operators are taxed at 36% of their revenue, while daily fantasy sports providers are subject to a 15% tax rate.

 3Licenses for Casinos and Slot Machines

-As we previously wrote, Pennsylvanian legislation makes a distinction between four types of slot machine and casino licenses.
-The type of permit required depends on the number of slot machines one is looking to operate and where.
-Category 1 permits are intended for racetracks looking to offer slot machines.
-Category 2 licenses are available for stand-alone casino operators with up to 5,000 machines.
+Pennsylvanian legislation distinguishes among four types of slot machine and casino licenses.
+The type of permit required depends on the number of slot machines an operator intends to run and their location.
+Category 1 permits are intended for racetracks that want to offer slot machines.
+Category 2 licenses are available to stand-alone casino operators with up to 5,000 machines.

 Category 3 licenses are issued to casino-hotel resorts with a maximum of 500 machines in the gaming area.
-And finally, there are the category 4 permits intended for the so-called satellite or mini-casinos that can offer 300 to 750 slots, along with up to thirty gaming tables on their premises.
-The licensing process for the satellite casinos is based on auctions, the first round of which occurred in 2018, when four companies received permits.
+Finally, category 4 permits are designed for the so-called satellite or mini-casinos that can host 300 to 750 slots, along with up to thirty gaming tables.
+The licensing process for satellite casinos is auction-based, the first round of which took place in 2018, when four companies received permits.

-The maximum possible number of satellite licenses in Pennsylvania is ten.
-There is no limit on the maximum allowed applications for category 1 through 3 licenses.
-The 63-page application form contains detailed instructions, along with information about the associated costs.
+Pennsylvania can issue a maximum of ten satellite licenses.
+There is no limit on the number of applications for Category 1 through 3 licenses.
+The 63-page application form contains detailed instructions and information about the associated costs.
 Applicants must provide their business name, principal address, contact details, financial disclosures, and more.

-Successful applicants must pay the following licensing fees upon approval – $50 million for categories 1 and 2, and $5 million for category 3.
-All three types have a validity of three years, with renewal costs of $150,000 for category 3 and $1.5 million for the other two categories.
-Category 4 permits are available via auctions only, with a minimum licensing fee of $7.5 million.
-During the first round of auctions, the propositions reached $50.1 million and $40.1 million.
+Successful applicants must pay the following licensing fees upon approval: $50 million for categories 1 and 2, and $5 million for category 3.
+All three license types are valid for three years, with renewal fees of $150,000 for category 3 and $1.5 million for the other two categories.
+Category 4 permits are available only through auctions and carry a minimum licensing fee of $7.5 million.
+During the first round of auctions, bids reached $50.1 million and $40.1 million.

 4Truck-Stop VGT and Airport Tablet Gaming Licenses

-The PGCB has so far issued over thirty permits for video gaming terminals (VGTs) at truck stops.
-The supplier of the terminal, its operator, and the truck stop itself all require authorization to offer such gaming machines.
-No more than five can be available at any single authorized truck stop.
-The licensing fees for the terminals are $10,000 for suppliers and terminal operators, and $250 (per terminal) for truck stops.
-The applicable tax rate stands at 52%.
+The PGCB has already issued more than 30 permits for video gaming terminals (VGTs) at truck stops.
+The terminal supplier, its operator, and the truck stop itself all require authorization to offer these machines.
+Up to five terminals can be installed at any single authorized truck stop.
+Licensing fees are $10,000 for suppliers and terminal operators and $250 per terminal for truck stops.
+A 52% tax rate applies.

 Publicly listed commercial airline companies can apply for licenses to offer interactive gambling activities.
-They also have to establish a partnership with a landbased casino that holds an existing license.
-The cost of the permits varies based on the exact airport.
-For example, the cost for the Pittsburgh International Airport is $1.25 million, while for the Philadelphia International Airport it is $2.5 million.
+They must also establish a partnership with a land-based casino that holds an existing license.
+Permit fees vary by airport.
+For example, the fee for Pittsburgh International Airport is $1.25 million, while for Philadelphia International Airport it is $2.5 million.

 5Online Gambling Licenses

-The Expanded Gaming Act authorized the PGCB to issue 39 online gambling licenses in total and divide them evenly between different verticals like slots, poker, and table games.
-During the first licensing round, operators that already held slot machine certificates were granted ninety days to petition for combined permits, allowing them to offer all of the above-listed activities at the cost of $10 million.
+The Expanded Gaming Act authorized the PGCB to issue 39 online gambling licenses in total and to distribute them evenly among different verticals such as slots, poker, and table games.
+During the first licensing round, operators that already held slot machine certificates were given 90 days to petition for combined permits, allowing them to offer all of the above-listed activities for $10 million.

-Between ninety and 120 days after the start of the application process, current landbased license holders had the chance to apply for individual activity permits.
-At the end of this window, any other operators that met the PGCB criteria could apply for the remaining online permits.
-SugarHouse, Harrah’s, Rivers, and Mount Airy were among the landbased casinos to lodge applications before the deadline in July 2018.
-The following tax rates are levied on remote gambling businesses in the Keystone State: 54% for online slots and 14% for table games and poker.
+Between 90 and 120 days after the application process began, current land-based license holders could apply for individual activity permits.
+Once this window closed, any other operators that met PGCB criteria could apply for the remaining online licenses.
+SugarHouse, Harrah’s, Rivers, and Mount Airy were among the land-based casinos that submitted applications before the July 2018 deadline.
+The following tax rates apply to remote gambling businesses in the Keystone State: 54% for online slots and 14% for table games and poker.

 Social Responsibility and Advertising Policies in Pennsylvania

-Licensed gambling operators in Pennsylvania can only provide their services to customers who are old enough to gamble legally, which means they must be 21 years of age.
-The minimum age for participation in authorized lotteries and pari-mutuel betting is 18 years old.
-In the interest of social responsibility, landbased venues must prominently display placards with information about addiction and the relevant organizations that assist problem gamblers.
+Licensed gambling operators in Pennsylvania may serve only customers who are legally old enough to gamble, which means 21 years of age.
+The minimum age for authorized lotteries and pari-mutuel betting is 18.
+In the interest of social responsibility, land-based venues must prominently display placards with information on gambling addiction and organizations that assist problem gamblers.

 Gambling Advertising Policies and Restrictions